-- 1. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
-Discuss: - 2.
-How have your local needs changed in the past year(s)?
-Please identify any changes (including whether the change affected the level of funding and the difference in funding levels in the past four years).
-Discuss: - 3.
-How does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify and ensure that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
-Discuss: - 4.
-How does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priority issues for legal services?
+1. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
+Discuss:

+A total of 15% is allocated to Legal Services based on the local needs assessment.

+2. How have your local needs changed in the past year(s)?
+Please identify any changes (include whether the change affected the level of funding and the difference in funding levels in the past four years).
+Discuss:

+The local needs for legal assistance have changed over the past four years.
+As a result, the priority services for legal assistance have also changed to reflect this.
+The priority services are guardianships, consumer law, estate planning, and housing preservation.
+This has not impacted the funding levels but impacts outreach efforts and service prioritization.

+3. How does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify and ensure that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
+Discuss:

+The AAA has a contract with Legal Assistance for Seniors (LAS).
+The contract is routinely reviewed to ensure program-specific memos clearly outline the expectations and requirements.
+A contract monitoring process is also in place and detailed within the contract, which requires regular reporting of performance data.

+4. How does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priority issues for legal services?
 What are the top four (4) priority legal issues in your PSA?
+Discuss:

+The AAA works closely with our provider partner, Legal Assistance for Seniors (LAS), to review the local needs information and identify the priority issues for legal services.
+The top four priority legal issues in PAS 9 include enhancing elder justice efforts, housing preservation, providing support and information on the Health Insurance Counseling and Advocacy Program (HICAP), and providing support for guardianship/conservatorships.

-Discuss: - 5.
-How does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
+5. How does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
 What is the targeted senior population and mechanism for reaching targeted groups in your PSA?
+Discuss:

+Legal Assistance for Seniors (LAS) provides legal services to vulnerable older adults, including non-English speaking, those who are isolated, those living with disabilities, and/or residents of skilled nursing facilities and other group settings.
+LAS reaches these older adults by maintaining a multi-lingual staff, giving community presentations in multiple languages, and using a phone interpreter service to communicate with clients when needed.
+LAS also reaches older adults in isolated areas by traveling to locations throughout the county to give presentations, including at senior centers, senior living facilities, and community centers.
+LAS holds office hours each month at several senior centers throughout the county to meet with clients who may find it difficult to travel to LAS' Oakland office.
+LAS attorneys make home visits to older adults who cannot travel due to health or financial concerns.

+LAS is evaluating legal service delivery to determine if there are vulnerable populations that the agency has not been effective in reaching.
+Through analysis of agency data and conversations with community partners, LAS is striving to make sure the most vulnerable older adults in the community are receiving the legal services they need.

-Discuss: - 6.
-How many legal assistance service providers are in your PSA?
-Complete the table below.
+6. How many legal assistance service providers are in your PSA?
+Complete table below.

 Fiscal Year # of Legal Assistance Services Providers Did the number of service providers change?
-If so, please explain
+If so, please explain.

 2024-2025 1 No

-2025-2026 1 No
+2025-2026

 2026-2027

 2027-2028